gbdev/pandocs/content/Joypad_Input.md

 ### Using the Joypad Interrupt

-It is practically useless for programmers.
-Even when selecting both action and direction buttons simultaneously, it still cannot recognize all presses, because in that case a bit might be already held Low by an action button, and pressing the corresponding direction button would thus make no difference.
+This interrupt is useful to identify button presses if we have only selected either action (bit 5) or direction (bit 4), but not both, because in this case a bit might be already held Low by an action button, and pressing the corresponding direction button would thus make no difference.
 The only meaningful purpose of the Joypad interrupt would be to terminate the STOP (low power) standby state.
 GBA SP,